MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/project-operations-updates.md

 If auto update is unable to complete, update of your environment on the date defined in the above table.
 It will try again the next day for up to a week during the defined maintenance window for your environment

+Note that version **4.106.0.58** has been released as a hotfix for version **4.106.0.25**.
+Customers are encourged to initiate a self-upgrade to address any issues encountered with the earlier version.

 ## Release schedule for Project management and accounting in the finance and operations apps environment

 Refer to the [Service update availability](/dynamics365/fin-ops-core/fin-ops/get-started/public-preview-releases?toc=%2fdynamics365%2ffinance%2ftoc.json) for the release schedule for Project management and accounting in the finance and operations apps environment.